Exceptions explained

 - The message in the exception constructor should be used to explain why an exception was thrown.

-is used to abort the current execution flow when a method cannot deliver what it promised.try
+throwis used to abort the current execution flow when a method cannot deliver what it promised.tryis used to tell which code any potential exceptions should be handled for.catchis used to handle exceptions, including all exceptions that inherit the specified one.

 Exception classes